Bison as Baby’s First Food

 But the 11mg may be inflated if you’re offering your baby more easily absorbed heme iron in meat.

-Another really important nutrient for young children found in bison is zinc.
+Another really important nutrient with health benefits for young children found in bison is zinc.

 The best food source of zinc is meat.
 The good thing is if you focus on high iron foods, they are usually a good source of zinc too.